Broadly unchanged credit demand and credit standards

 - Survey of Bank Lending

-Credit standards for households were on the whole unchanged in Q2, and banks expect no change in Q3 (Chart 1).
-At the same time, some banks reported that the economic outlook is a factor that in isolation had a somewhat tightening effect on their credit standards in Q2, and the same applies to banks’ expectations for Q3.
-Several banks also expect the use of interest-only periods to increase somewhat in Q3.
+Credit standards for households were approximately unchanged in Q2, and banks expect no change in Q3 (Chart 1).
+Banks reported that the economic outlook contributed in isolation to slightly tighter credit standards in Q2, and they expect the same for Q3.

 In its work on monitoring financial stability in Norway, Norges Bank uses extensive statistics on developments in credit and financial markets.
 In order to expand the information base, Norges Bank conducts a quarterly survey of bank lending.
 The survey provides information on changes in the demand for and supply of credit and on changes in banks’ loan terms and conditions.
 Objective of the Bank Lending Survey